campoy/campoy.cat/site/content/blog/justforfunc-22-using-the-go-tracer.md

 - system calls
 - etc

-The most powerful side of the Go tracer is the amazing visualization it generates, which allows us to see the "empty" space in our program.
+The most powerful side of the Go execution tracer is the amazing visualization it generates, which allows us to see the "empty" space in our program.

 Let's create a trace from this program, by simply replacing our `pprof` calls by calls to the `runtime/trace`